-They can grow up to 2 feet long and have 18-20 rows of smooth scales along their belly.
-These snakes are masters of movement, they can jump 18-20 feet, ascend trees quickly and swim by undulating their bodies similar to eels.
+They can grow to 2 feet long and have 18-20 rows of smooth scales along their belly.
+These snakes are masters of movement.
+They can jump 18-20 feet, ascend trees quickly, and swim by undulating their bodies like eels.

-It is a species that have small heads with elliptical-shaped pupils giving them an advantage when swiveling around in search of food.
+It is a species with small heads with elliptical-shaped pupils, giving it an advantage when swiveling around for food.

-As this snake’s name indicates, it was native to the West Indian island of Antigua, where it is now extinct.
+As this snake’s name indicates, it was native to the West Indian island of Antigua, which is now extinct.
 The Antiguan racer snake is now found on Bird Island and several other very small islands off the coast of Antigua.

-European colonization of Antigua is what caused the near extinction of the Antiguan racer.
+European colonization of Antigua caused the near extinction of the Antiguan racer.
 It wasn’t direct human predation that was the problem, but rather the animals introduced to the small island.

 Slave and cargo ships inadvertently brought black rats to the island, feasting on the sugar cane being grown.
 To stop the devastation the rats were causing to the cane fields, and mongooses were imported to kill and eat the rats.

-As it turned out, this was a far from ideal solution; the invasive black rats were nocturnal, whereas the mongooses were diurnal and found the Antiguan racers to be delicious.
-In a short period of time, the racers were extinct in Antigua.
+As it turned out, this was a far from ideal solution; the invasive black rats were nocturnal, whereas the mongooses were diurnal and found the Antiguan racers delicious.
+In a short period, the racers were extinct in Antigua.

 Fortunately, there was a small colony of snakes on Bird Island, where there were no mongooses, and it was this remnant population that was able to survive.

-Since that time, several other small islands in the region have been cleared of predators.
-They have been populated with snakes, helping the number of Antiguan racers to rise to approximately 500.
+Since then, several other small islands have been cleared of predators.
+They have been populated with snakes, helping the number of Antiguan racers to approximately 500.